- Regular price

 Venezuelan tonka bean absolute

-Inspired by the scents associated with 19th century bohemians.
-A smooth interpretation of Patchouli essences, re-imagined in their original elegance.
-Cashmere-like ambery notes smoothing out the carnal earthiness associated with counter-culture.
+Inspired by the 19th century courtesans and bohemians that embraced the scent of patchouli, MISFIT won the Fragrance Foundation 2021 Award for Best Independent Perfume.
+A scent balanced between regal and rebel, where cashmere-like ambery notes smooth out the carnal earthiness associated with patchouli and counter-culture.
 In MISFIT what was once decadent is now made addictively desirable.
 With main notes of: French lavender, ambrette seed absolute, patchouli, Venezuelan tonka bean and tolu balsam.

 7.5 ml / 0.25 fl oz.
 Portable size.